creame/joinchat/README.txt

 * **NEW: WhastApp Contact Button Block.**
 * **NEW:** Replace old metabox with native sidebar on Block Editor.
 * **NEW:** Patterns with different styles included.
+* **NEW:** Direct WhatsApp triggers can use custom phone and initial message.
+* **NEW:** Triggers also fire analytics events even without the Joinchat floating button.
+* CHANGED Improved interface to enter phone with country code and Google Ads conversion ID.

 = 4.4.3 =
 * Minor CSS fixes and optimizations.